Perceptual error optimization for Monte Carlo rendering

 \Paragraph{Dithering}

-The fastest halftoning approach is to quantize pixel values using thresholds stored in a pre-computed dither mask (or matrix)~\cite{spaulding1997methods}.
-For each pixel, the closest lower and upper (in terms of brightness) quantization levels to the reference value are found, and one of the two is chosen based on the threshold associated with the pixel.
-In effect, the spectral characteristics of the mask are transferred to the error distribution of the output image.
-In a blue-noise mask, neighboring pixels have very different thresholds, leading to a visually pleasant high-frequency output error distribution.
+The fastest halftoning approach quantizes pixel values using thresholds stored in a pre-computed dither mask (or matrix) \citep{spaulding1997methods}.
+For each pixel, the two quantization levels that tightly envelop the reference value (in terms of brightness) are found, and one of the two is chosen based on the threshold assigned to the pixel by the mask.